 Common SPAM Words & Phrases To Avoid In Email Marketing:

 There are some certain spam words that immediately raise suspicion.
 Then there are milder words that only effect when you use them in excess.
 Below are some common words or phrases that you should avoid in your email marketing.

-U V W 1: Unlimited, urgent, U.S. dollars, vacation, viagra, warranty, weight loss, weight gain, win/won, winner, wife, work at home, 100% free, 100% satisfied, 50% off, and $$$.
+U V W 1: Unlimited, urgent, U.S. dollars, vacation, viagra, warranty, weight loss, weight gain, win/won, winner, wife, work at home, 100% free, 100% satisfied, 50% off.

 Other Things That You Should Avoid In Email Marketing

-Don’t add RE: to subject lines (if/as it’s not a reply)
+- Don’t add RE: to subject lines (if/as it’s not a reply)

-Don’t use all caps, very bad for user experience too
+- Don’t use all caps, very bad for user experience too

-Don’t make spelling or grammer mistakes
+- Don’t make spelling or grammar mistakes

-Don’t use one-word subject lines
+- Don’t use one-word subject lines

-Don’t use exclamation points in your subject line
+- Don’t use exclamation points in your subject line

-Don’t embed forms in emails
+- Don’t embed forms in emails

 Properly Coded HTML Email